 Work on 1.5 meter wide twin dome shutters began late winter 2010.
 They're required for the large C14 and N8 German mounted pair.

-At left: the shutter structure was most elastic and weak until the cross braces were added, when it became astoundingly stiff - the shutters can support over 300 pounds each despite their 20 pound weight and this before aluminum skinning.
+Above: the shutter structure was most elastic and weak until the cross braces were added, when it became astoundingly stiff - the shutters can support over 300 pounds each despite their 20 pound weight and this before aluminum skinning.
 It must be so because of snow accumulation over their combined 6 foot span.

 At right, the shutters are shown mounted on the framework and rails before painting and aluminum skinning in their fully open position.
 The entire assembly takes the better part of a two car garage!